 In August 2020, the IASB issued amendments to IFRS 9, "Financial Instruments", IAS 39, "Financial Instruments: Recognition and Measurement", IFRS 7, "Financial Instruments: Disclosures", IFRS 4, "Insurance Contracts" and IFRS 16, "Leases" as Phase 2 of their project addressing the potential effects from the reform of the Interbank Offered Rate ("IBOR") on financial reporting.
-The amendments in Phase 2 deal with replacement issues, therefore, they address issues that might affect financial reporting when an existing interest rate benchmark is actually replaced.
-This includes modification of financial assets, financial liabilities and lease liabilities as well as specific hedge accounting requirements.
+The amendments in Phase 2 deal with replacement issues, therefore, they address issues that might affect financial iabilities and lease liabilities as well as specific hedge accounting requirements.
 The amendments introduce a practical expedient for modifications required by the reform (modifications required as a direct consequence of the IBOR reform and made on an economically equivalent basis).
 These modifications are accounted for by updating the effective interest rate.
 All other modifications are accounted for using the current IFRS requirements.
 A similar practical expedient is introduced for lessee accounting applying IFRS 16.
 Under the amendments, hedge accounting is not discontinued solely because of the IBOR reform.
-Hedging relationships (and related documentation) must be amended to reflect modifications to the hedged item, hedging instrument and hedged risk.
+Hedging instrument and hedged risk.
 Amended hedging relationships should meet all qualifying criteria to apply hedge accounting, including effectiveness requirements.
 The amendments also amended IFRS 4 to require insurers that apply the temporary exemption from IFRS 9 to apply the amendments in accounting for modifications directly required by IBOR reform.